FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

 \textbf{Comparison} We compare ZooKeeper's cost against \toolname{} with different read--to--write scenarios, using 1kB writes and functions configured with 512 MB of memory, and present results in Figure~\ref{fig:faaskeeper_cost}.
-In high--read--to--write scenarios for which ZooKeeper has been designed, \toolname{} can process between 1 and $3.75$ million requests daily before the costs are equal to the smallest possible ZooKeeper deployment.
+In high--read--to--write scenarios for which ZooKeeper has been designed, \toolname{} can process between 1 and $3.75$ million requests daily before the costs equal the smallest possible ZooKeeper deployment.
+With hybrid storage, this number grows to $5.99$ million daily read requests.
 Since many user nodes do not contain large amounts of data, \toolname{} can handle the daily traffic of hundreds of thousands of requests while providing lower costs than ZooKeeper.
 Contrary to the standard ZooKeeper instance, the serverless design allows us to limit expensive computing time to processing writes only.
 Furthermore, we can \emph{shut down} the processing components while not losing any data: the heartbeat function is suspended after the deregistration of the last client, and the only charges come from the durable storage of the system and user data.